Thairo Estrada Player Props: Giants vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective eight K/9, the fifth-worst in the league.
+- The 8.1 strikeouts per nine innings put together by the Brewers pitching staff ranks 25th in the league.

-- The Brewers have a 4.03 team ERA that ranks 12th across all league pitching staffs.
+- The Brewers have a 4.15 team ERA that ranks 12th among all MLB pitching staffs.

-- The Brewers rank 25th in baseball in home runs given up (67 total, 1.3 per game).
+- Brewers pitchers combine to surrender 70 total home runs at a clip of 1.4 per game (fifth-most in the league).

 © 2023 Data Skrive.
 All rights reserved.